mystique920/shell_scripting/readme.md

 ## Overview

 This course provides a comprehensive introduction to shell scripting on macOS, covering the fundamental concepts and skills needed to automate tasks and manage your system effectively.
 The course is designed for beginners with no prior experience in shell scripting or programming.
+If you are on Linux the commands will be the same.

 ## Prerequisites